TK1893/kraft-chat/README.md

 ---

-## Features
+## Key Features

-- **Anonymous User Authentication**: Users can join the chat anonymously via Firebase.
+- **Anonymous User Authentication**: Users are signed in anonymously using Firebase Authentication.
-- **Real-Time Messaging**: Users can exchange text messages in real-time.
+- **Real-Time Messaging**: Messages are synced in real-time using Firebase Firestore.
-- **Image Sharing**: Users can select images from their gallery or take new photos to send in the chat.
+- **Offline Support**: Messages are cached locally using AsyncStorage, allowing users to view them even without an internet connection.
-- **Location Sharing**: Users can share their current location through a map view.
+- **Image and Location Sharing**: Users can send images from their gallery or camera and share their current location.
-- **Offline Support**: Messages are stored locally, allowing users to view chats even without an internet connection.
+- **Customizable Chat Background**: Users can choose a chat background color on the start screen.
-- **Accessibility**: The app is compatible with screen readers to ensure accessibility for users with visual impairments.
+- **Cross-Platform**: Built using React Native, the app works on both iOS and Android.

 ---